awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-publicaccessblockconfiguration.md

-# Amazon Simple Storage Service Bucket PublicAccessBlockConfiguration<a name="aws-properties-s3-bucket-publicaccessblockconfiguration"></a>
+# Amazon S3 Bucket PublicAccessBlockConfiguration<a name="aws-properties-s3-bucket-publicaccessblockconfiguration"></a>

 <a name="aws-properties-s3-bucket-publicaccessblockconfiguration-description"></a>The `PublicAccessBlockConfiguration` property type specifies the public access configuration for an Amazon S3 bucket\.